jacklxc/CORWA/README.md

 # CORWA
 This work is just accepted by NAACL 2022.
-Code, poster and video will be released soon.
-A short [video](https://www.youtube.com/watch?v=ervPq7eAC9o) is available.
+A short [video](https://www.youtube.com/watch?v=ervPq7eAC9o) for the previous SciNLP 2021 workshop is available.

 ## Environment
 The required packages are in `requirements.txt`.
 Note that transformers==4.2.0 is strongly recommended.